bugatha1/ML_FullStackApp/README.md

    **Collect dataset**

       - Need images of food or not food

-      - George Washington
-      - John Adams
-      - Thomas Jefferson

    **Model dataset**

-      1. Build a computer vision model to classify food and not food
+      -  Build a computer vision model to classify food and not food

    **Build Application**

-      1. Simple html with javascript
+      -  Simple html with javascript

    **Deploy model**

        we have few options here

-       1. Gradio
+        - Gradio
-         1. Tensorflow.js
+        - Tensorflow.js
-           1. API
+        - API